Nogales, Mexico – Guaymas & San Carlos

 If the police have ever pulled you over in Mexico, you know that most police cars are several decades old and look as if the policemen push-started the vehicle to get to work.
 Albeit, when I saw this new truck, I figured I would be the next contributor to that month’s truck payment.
 ‘Infraction Señor, please show me your documents.’
 Though I objected and refuted the point that I had run the stop sign, I wasn’t about to argue with three men with guns on an empty street at 3:00 am in Mexico.

 They were quite suggestive that since I had made an error, the Commander, driving, of course, must be compensated for the infraction.
 The Natural Law Of Propina strikes for the third time in 12 hours.
 I went to my special reserves for this payment—girly magazines for everyone.

 Don’t forget to purchase bug repellent if you plan to camp anywhere along the coast.
 If you do drive through Guaymas at night, look out for the Chevy police truck and expect a friendly visit with the local welcoming committee.

 Hotel & Eats

 You may either stay in San Carlos or Guaymas.
-San Carlos is about 5k off the main highway before you reach Guaymas.
-The road splits about 10k outside Guaymas, well-marked with a large sign pointing at San Carlos.
+San Carlos is about 5 km off the main highway before you reach Guaymas.
+The road splits about 10 km outside of Guaymas.
+The road is well-marked, with a large sign pointing to San Carlos.

 Next Section of Drive